apache/jena-site/source/documentation/jdbc/__index.md

 slug: index
 ---

+> Jena JDBC will be removed in Jena5.

 Jena JDBC is a set of libraries which provide SPARQL over JDBC driver implementations.

 This is a pure SPARQL over JDBC implementation, there is no attempt to present the underlying